This post may contain affiliate links. Read the full disclosure here.

 These homemade pina colada popsicles are very tropical and taste so much better than a high calorie mixed drink.
 The coconut flavor is present and the hint of pineapple is extremely refreshing.
 There’s rum extract in them but you can leave it out or adjust it to your taste.
 These popsicles are so easy to make.
-They take just minutes to whip the up and can be enjoyed without feeling guilty.
+They take just minutes to whip them up and can be enjoyed without feeling guilty.
 The hardest part about this piña colada popsicle recipe is trying not to eat them all.

 It’s been a really long time since I’ve made a healthier popsicle.
 I’m talking almost two years.
 As you know, I’m all about overindulgent, decadent treats.
 But, lately I’ve been trying to treat my body better and it’s really hard to do when there’s a constant flow of sugary desserts passing through my kitchen.
-I’m making a conscience effort to eat healthier, therefore, healthier recipes will be making an occasional appearance here on the blog.
+I’m making a conscious effort to eat healthier, therefore, healthier recipes will be making an occasional appearance here on the blog.

 This recipe came to me the other day after receiving such positive feedback on my fresh blackberry ice cream.
 It’s amazing!
 Full of summer ripe blackberries and just downright delicious.
 You can’t eat too much of it though.
 It’s made with dairy and a whole lot of calories.